japurva1502/test/README.md

 The console is exposed at `http://127.0.0.1:28080` and does not require authentication.
 It's intended for local use only.

 ## Running this poc with Dependency Track
 Follow the below steps to run this poc in integration with dependency track for an end to end test.
-Currently, we have been able to implement sending of events from DT to a topic which is being polled by this poc application.
+Currently, we have been able to implement sending of events from DT to a topic which is being polled by this poc application..
 - Use this branch of dependency track backend server from git: https://github.com/sahibamittal/dependency-track/tree/internal-dt-latest
 - Run the dependency track api server using provided maven <b>jetty profile</b>.
 - Use this branch of dependency track front end from git: `https://github.com/sahibamittal/dependency-track-frontend/tree/internal-dt-latest`